TheLX5/OBJ-Viewer/README.md

 * Tile priority is reversed.
 It's determined from bottom to top, instead of from top to bottom.

 ## Changelog
+#### Version 3.2
+* Added support for .BAK files in the File Explorer frames at the right
+* Fixed OBX files being decoded as OBJ when loading them from the OBJ/OBX Explorer

 #### Version 3.1
 * Added a way to export CGX and COL files as images